MSc SociologyFind a programme

 This programme gives you the opportunity to extend your core sociological knowledge and understanding.
 It will also bolster your understanding of the subject if your background is in a related area, but you do not have specialist knowledge of sociology.

 The key learning goals are to develop your critical use and comprehension of social theory, while gaining a grounding in methodologies and techniques of enquiry.
-There is also a focus on distinctive, substantive sociological topics, such as ethnicity, multiculturalism, gender, sexuality, religion and culture.
+There is also a focus on distinctive, substantive sociological topics, such as ethnicity, multiculturalism, gender, sexuality, social movement, technology, religion and culture.

 The dissertation gives you the opportunity to pursue a sociological project of your choice in greater depth, while still providing close academic supervision.